michaelchum/sudoku-java/README.md

 java-sudoku
 ===========

-A sudoku solver for 3x3, 4x4 and 5x5 boards aimed for speed, uses backtracking method with heuristics
+A sudoku solver for 3x3, 4x4 and 5x5 boards aimed for speed using the backtracking method with heuristics

 Can solve the hardest 3x3 grids in under 30ms

 4x4 and 5x5 grids between 150ms to 40s depending on difficulty (empty slots and positioning)

-Speed improvements to come

 Input format of the sudoku grid is as follows in .txt file